 04.01 Regional Offices

-The Regional Administrators (RAs) are responsible for managing and supervising the implementation of license renewal inspection programs and activities at their respective Regions
+The Regional Administrators (RAs) are responsible for managing and supervising the implementation of license renewal inspection programs and activities at their respective Regions, including:

-Making recommendations for the approval or disapproval of a request by an applicant from their Region, on the .The Regional Division Director or designee is responsible for the approval of license renewal inspection plans within its Region.
+Making recommendations for the approval or disapproval of a request for an initial renewed license by an applicant from their Region, based on the verification of the adequacy of the plant’s scoping and screen methodology and an assessment of existing site programs and the site’s readiness to enhance those programs, as appropriate, to ensure the effects of aging will be adequately managed.

+Verifying the license conditions, regulatory commitments, selected AMPs, TLAAs, and license renewal activities associated with the renewed, or subsequent renewed, operating license (including operating experience reviews), are implemented and/or completed, and to verify age-related degradation is adequately (i.e., effectively) managed.

+The Regional Division Director or designee is responsible for the approval of license renewal inspection plans within its Region.

-04.0 Division of License
+04.02 Division of New and Renewed Licenses

-The Division of License (DL), NRR is responsible for the following:
+The Division of New and Renewed Licenses (DNRL), Office of Nuclear Reactor Regulation (NRR) is responsible for the following:

 Overall development and implementation of staff programs and activities associated with 10 CFR Part 54.

-Coordination of safety and environmental reviews.
+Coordination of safety and environmental reviews for both LRAs and SLRAs.

 Coordination of the staff’s final recommendation for the approval or disapproval of a renewed operating license.